 - Ambulatory Phlebectomy is otherwise known as microphlebectomy or stab avulsion is a vein procedure used to remove varicose veins with several tiny cuts in the skin near the vein.
 The varicose veins are then removed from the leg.

 - Vein Stripping and Ligation is a vein procedure that is usually only done in severe cases.
-This procedure involves tying shut and remove veins through small cuts in the skin.
+This procedure involves tying shut and removing veins through small cuts in the skin.
 Medicine is needed for this procedure and recovery can last up to 4 weeks.

 Do You Need a Vein Procedure?

 Spider Veins are small blue and purple veins that surface on the skin.
 They create cosmetic dismay on the legs, face, and arms.
-Spider veins are typically not life-threatening and are usually treated for cosmetic improvements.
+Spider veins are typically not life-threatening, and are usually treated for cosmetic improvements.
 However, if you start to show signs of spider veins, it could mean that your veins are in the beginning stages of failure.
 It is recommended to do lifestyle changes to improve blood flow.
-This could be a 30-minute walk 3-4 days a week, healthier foods and compression socks.
+This could be a 30-minute walk 3-4 days a week, healthier foods, and compression socks.

 Varicose Veins are large veins that push on the walls of the skin and create odd or unsightly bulges all over the skin.
 Varicose veins are a sign of failing blood flow back up to the heart.
 When valves fail in the vein, blood starts to puddle around certain areas, the vein enlarges and makes blood flow against gravity even more stressful on your body.
-It is recommended to treat varicose veins promptly, has settled blood can form into blood clots that travel to major parts of the body and cause serious health concerns.
+It is recommended to treat varicose veins promptly, because settled blood can form into blood clots that travel to major parts of the body, and cause serious health concerns.